Xion345/xion345.github.io/_posts/2015-07-28-tiled-vga-framebuffer-in-vhdl.markdown

 published by the Video Electronics Standards Association (VESA — you probably have heard this name before), but you have to pay to obtain these specifications.
 But you know what might have happened?
 Some people might have bought the VESA specification, and received an nice PDF.
-And they might have uploaded it to there FTP, because you know, an FTP is convenient to share documents with your coworkers.
+And they might have uploaded it to their FTP, because you know, an FTP is convenient to share documents with your coworkers.
 And the FTP contents might be exposed over HTTP to the whole Internet.
 And content might have been indexed by Google.
 Just speculating here, but this kind of stuff could have happened.